TIBCOSoftware/snappydata/docs/security/row_level_security.md

 <a id= rlsoverview> </a>
 ## Overview of Row Level Security
 Policy is a rule that is implemented by using a filter expression.
-In SnappyData, you can apply security policies to a table at row level that can restrict, on a per-user basis, the rows that must be returned for normal queries by data modification commands.
+In TIBCO ComputeDB, you can apply security policies to a table at row level that can restrict, on a per-user basis, the rows that must be returned for normal queries by data modification commands.
 For [activating this row level security](#actrowlevel), a system property must be added to the configuration files of servers, leads, and locators.
 To restrict the permissions of a user at row level, [create a simple policy](#createpolicy) for a table that can be applied on a per user basis and then [enable the row level security](#enablerowlevelsecurity) for that table.